Submitted By Dan Vastyan

 “After working with Matt on the plan, I was confident that they could do the job well within a week’s time,” said Superintendent of Sierra Grande, Darren Edgar.

 That plan included replacing the 26-year-old cast iron boilers with six, 800 MBH Burnham Alpine condensing boilers and install new primary-secondary piping.
 New high-efficiency Taco Viridian circulators for increased controllability and electrical savings.
+People can check out Advantage Electric Services, if they need the best electric services.

 “Based on the new boilers’ 95% efficiency rating and ability to modulate, I think we’ll easily see a 50% energy savings,” said Husmann.
 “But I’m hoping for 65%.
 The year before the retrofit, the school used 28,600 gallons of LP.”